John Peacock and Bernat Font

-This retreat will explore the foundations of Mindfulness, as taught in the Satipaṭṭhāna discourse given by the Buddha.
-This is a profound teaching that encourages us to place the path of freedom and compassion in the classroom of our lives, nurturing a heart that is receptive and unshakeable.
+This retreat will explore aspects of the two central discourses of the Buddha which are the foundation for the so-called 'modern mindfulness movement': the Satipaṭṭhāna Sutta on the 4 establishments of mindfulness, and the Karaniya Metta Sutta, the Buddha's words on Loving Kindness (or boundless friendliness).
+These are profound teachings that encourage us to place the path of freedom and compassion in the classroom of our lives, nurturing a heart that is receptive and unshakeable.
 Developing the capacity to encounter our own inner and outer experience with equanimity and curiosity creates a foundation for meeting the experiences of our students and clients, in offering mindfulness-based interventions.

 Access: We welcome people with disabilities to our retreat.
 The venue is fully accessible.
 Please contact us with your specific needs relating to disability, long-term illness or health condition.

-Fees for The Mindfulness Centre's August Retreat 2022 with Marc Akincano Weber and John Peacock.
-We hope these rates reflect out intention that anyone who would like to attend can through collective generosity.
-Prices include accommodation, food, teaching and administration.
+Fees for The Mindfulness Centre's August Retreat 2023 with John Peacock and Bernat Font: The rates are not confirmed.
+We hope to offer rates which continue to reflect our intention that anyone who would like to attend can do so, through collective generosity.
+Prices include accommodation, all food, teaching and administration.

 The organisers may waive cancellation fees in exceptional circumstances, at their discretion.

 We are keeping up-to-date with government guidelines to provide a safe retreat environment.
 As the conditions and guidelines change, we are remaining flexible and will be reviewing what is needed at the time of each retreat.

 Prior to your retreat, we will send some more information about what to expect whilst at Castletown.